 CORSAIR KATAR ELITE WIRELESS is one of the lightweight wireless gaming mice that gets everything right in my book: lightweight without being too light, great grip surface from the get-go, excellent dimensions for small hands with claw/fingertip grip, 2,000Hz polling rate, a compartment to store the wireless dongle while travelling, DPI change button on top of the mouse, and more.

-CORSAIR KATAR ELITE WIRELESS has now become my main mouse and looks like it’s going to be for many months to come.
+CORSAIR KATAR ELITE WIRELESS has now become my primary gaming mouse and looks like it’s going to be, for many months to come.

 Disclosure: CORSAIR KATAR ELITE WIRELESS review sample was supplied for reviewing

 Lightweight, wireless mouse from CORSAIR that gets many things right

 - Lightweight, compact design

 - Excellent dimensions and shape for small hand gamers with claw/fingertip grip

 - High performing sensor with great specs